The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Authentication_System.md

    - New token is returned to client

 5. **User Logout**:
-   - Client submits logout request with tokens
+   - ⚠️ While endpoint exists, token blacklisting is NOT implemented
-   - Tokens are added to blacklist
+   - Tokens are NOT added to blacklist
-   - Client destroys local token copies
+   - Client must destroy local token copies, but server-side revocation is missing

 ## API Routes